snudm-starlab/SRP/README.md

 SRP proposed a novel process for pruning Transfomer and the process works as following three steps.

 #### 0. Defining Pruning-safe Architecture
-We first define an architecture is pruning-safe for some parameters under some codition iff the inference of the model is consistent after pruning the parameters under the condition.
+Before we start pruning process, we define an architecture is pruning-safe for some parameters under some codition iff the inference of the model is consistent after pruning the parameters under the condition.

 #### 1. Designing Pruning-safe Architecture